Harshitnitw/mlprojectrevision/README.md

 # end to end ml project revision

 ## rename github codespace to avoid confusion later
+## open the repository in github.com and then select open it in codespace from there
 ## add PAT token in codespace to be allowed to push code to other user's reposotory
 ```
 git remote set-url origin https://<your-username>:<your-PAT>@github.com/<target-username>/<target-repo>.git